 Once the pot is boiling, reduce heat to low and simmer for 10 minutes.

-After 10 minutes of simmering, remove the pot from the heat, keeping the lid on, and let the chicken sit for an additional 10 minutes.
+After 10 minutes of simmering the chicken in water or broth, remove the pot from the heat, keeping the lid on, and let the chicken sit for an additional 10 minutes.

 Remove the chicken from the broth with tongs and shred or dice as needed.